 Don’t use an obvious password like your birth date, your mother’s maiden name, or the last four digits of your Social Security number.

 If you’re going on vacation or a business trip, call your credit card company(s) and let them know where you’re going and for how long.

-More than 15.4 million Americans were victims of identity fraud last year, according to Javelin Strategy & Research.
-The American Bankers Association is offering eight tips to help consumers protect their information and avoid becoming a victim.
+The American Bankers Association is offering eight tips to help consumers protect their information and avoid becoming a victim: